kwilkins/dnd/5e-reference-doc.md

 ### Resting in Armor
 When taking a long rest, it is difficult to fully recover your stamina, spells, or health while doing so in armor.
 A long rest is impossible in heavy armor, you will gain no benefits.
 A long rest is possible in medium armor, but you will gain one level of exhaustion.
 A long rest is easier in light armor, make a DC 10 Constitution save or gain one level of exhaustion.

+### Resurrection
+There is a ritual to resurrect a deceased character, most mid-tier divine spellcasters will typically do this for a price or favor.
+This ritual also follows the magic spell rules for resurrecting a character.

+Ritual requirements:
+  * a 1,000gp gemstone
+  * a significant magic item of permanence
+  * a majority of the deceased's body

 ## Combat

 ### I’m Not Trying to Kill You
 The atmosphere I try to convey during combat is that combat is chaotic and messy.
 There are times where you will not have a clear idea of what you are fighting, where you are fighting, or how you are faring against an enemy.
-Always feel free to ask clarifying questions, but don’t be surprised if sometimes you don’t get any more information than what you had.
+Always feel free to ask clarifying questions.
 I want my players to understand and embrace that there is more to combat than your attack bonus, AC, or spellcasting.
 Creative problem solving, role-playing, and preparation will most certainly help you more in combat than using a +1 sword or bow.
 During combat, I am not fudging dice or creating unfair/unwinnable scenarios just to kill you.
-I am simply role-playing like you are.
+I am simply trying to role-play like you are.
 Some foes might specifically target your character, some will be stronger than you, some will use unfair tactics to try to best you, and some will have abilities that you do not.
 These are all parts of the game.
-It’s okay to get salty, it’s not okay to get a bad attitude.
+It’s okay to feel a little salty, it’s not okay to get a bad attitude.
 > In preparing for battle I have always found that plans are useless, but planning is indispensable.

 -Dwight D. Eisenhower